icopy-site/awesome-cn/docs/awesome/awesome-selfhosted.md

 _Related: [Monitoring](#monitoring), [Bookmarks and Link Sharing](#bookmarks-and-link-sharing)_

 - [Dashy](https://dashy.to/) - Feature-rich homepage for your homelab, with easy YAML configuration. ([Demo](https://demo.dashy.to/), [Source Code](https://github.com/lissy93/dashy)) `MIT` `Nodejs/Docker`
-- [Fenrus](https://github.com/revenz/fenrus) - Personal home page that allows for multiple users, guest access and multiple dashboards for each user.
-It also has "Smart Apps" which display live data for those apps. `GPL-3.0` `.NET/Docker`
 - [Glance](https://github.com/glanceapp/glance) - Highly customizable dashboard that puts all your feeds in one place. `AGPL-3.0` `Docker/Go`
 - [gobookmarks](https://github.com/arran4/gobookmarks) - Landing page to display bookmarks stored in GitHub, GitLab or local Git. `AGPL-3.0` `Go/Docker`
 - [Heimdall](https://heimdall.site/) - Elegant solution to organise all your web applications. ([Source Code](https://github.com/linuxserver/Heimdall)) `MIT` `PHP`